remcostoeten/hono-analytics/packages/backend/NEON-SETUP.md

 1. Go to [neon.tech](https://neon.tech) and sign up/login
 2. Click "Create Project"
 3. Choose your preferred region (Amsterdam for EU users)
-4. Give your project a name like "hono-analytics"
+4. Give your project a name like "onolythics"

 ### 2. Create Database & Get Connection String